Omared250/rolldice-frontend/README.md

 ## Steps

-- Clone the code into your host (EC2 for this workhsop)
+- Clone the code into your host (EC2 for this workshop)
 - Create the .env
 - Run the command ```npm install``` to get all the packages